laravel/lumen-docs/installation.md

 Lumen utilizes [Composer](http://getcomposer.org) to manage its dependencies.
 So, before using Lumen, make sure you have Composer installed on your machine.

-#### Via Lumen Installer

-First, download the Lumen installer using Composer:

-    composer global require "laravel/lumen-installer"
+Install Lumen by issuing the Composer `create-project` command in your terminal:

+    composer create-project --prefer-dist laravel/lumen blog

 Make sure to place the `~/.composer/vendor/bin` directory in your PATH so the `lumen` executable can be located by your system.

-Once installed, the `lumen new` command will create a fresh Lumen installation in the directory you specify.
-For instance, `lumen new blog` will create a directory named `blog` containing a fresh Lumen installation with all of Lumen's dependencies already installed.
-This method of installation is much faster than installing via Composer:

-    lumen new blog

-#### Via Composer Create-Project

-You may also install Lumen by issuing the Composer `create-project` command in your terminal:

-    composer create-project --prefer-dist laravel/lumen blog

 ### Serving Your Application